YosysHQ/yosys/docs/source/yosys_internals/techmap.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 - Don't use positional cell parameters in map modules.
-- You can use the ``$__``-prefix for internal cell types to avoid
+- You can use the ``$__``-prefix for internal cell types to avoid collisions
-  collisions with the user-namespace.
-But always use two underscores or the
+  with the user-namespace.
+But always use two underscores or the internal
-  internal consistency checker will trigger on this cells.
+  consistency checker will trigger on these cells.
 - Techmap has two major use cases:

     - Creating good logic-level representation of arithmetic functions.
 This